-Fang Feng is also known as Saposhnikovia or Siler, which is a perennial herb belonging to the Umbelliferae.
-It is a medicinal plant with a medicinal history of more than 2000 years.
+Fang Feng also known as Radix Saposhnikoviae or Siler Root is the root of Saposhnikovia divaricata, which is a perennial herb belonging to the family Umbelliferae.
+It is a relatively practical and common Chinese herbal medicine with a medicinal history of over 2,000 years.

-In the spring and autumn of each year, people gather the roots of Saposhnikovia divaricata, remove their impurities, dry them in the sun, wash them with water, and cut them thick pieces, make them into Chinese herbs.
+In the spring and autumn of each year, people gather the roots of Saposhnikovia divaricata, remove their impurities and fibrous roots, wash them with water, dry them in the sun, and cut them thick pieces, make them into Chinese herbs.

-According to <Shennong Ben Cao Jing>, the medicinal property of Fang Feng is relatively warm, with a spicy and sweet taste.
-It has a certain therapeutic effect on the pathological changes of the bladder, liver and spleen meridians.
+According to <Shennong Ben Cao Jing>, the medicinal property of Fang Feng is slightly warm, with a pungent and sweet taste.
+It has a certain therapeutic effect on the pathological changes of the bladder, liver, and spleen meridians.

 About 300 kinds of traditional Chinese medicine formulas contain Fang Feng, such as Fang Feng Tong Sheng Wan, Yu Ping Feng San, and Fang Feng Tang.

-- Relieving skin itching and treating rubella and urticaria.
+- Promoting eruptions, alleviating skin itching, treating rubella, eczema, and urticaria.

 Fang Feng is used with other Chinese herbs

-- It with Wu Mei (Fructus Mume) and Gan Cao (Licorice Root) can treat allergic rhinitis.
+- It with Qiang Huo (Notopterygium Root) and Gan Cao (Licorice Root) can treat facial neuritis.

 Side effects of Fang Feng